A former professional rugby player is back in the best shape of his life at the age of 47.

 Comparing himself now to the man he was on Day 1 is worlds apart.

 “I haven’t seen pictures recently.
 But I’ve got the trousers I wore when I came up here for my first training session, and they’re a little on the large side.

 “My stomach used to hang over the front of my trousers, and I remember thinking ‘I don’t actually look that bad.’
 But yes I did.
 I did look that bad.

-“Because your body composition changes slowly over a period of time, two or three years later you don’t realise that you’ve put on a few lbs here or a few lbs there.
+“Because your body composition changes slowly over a period of time, two or three years later you don’t realise that you’ve put on a few lbs (kg) here or a few lbs (kg) there.

-Andy’s transformation has shown him anything is the sky’s the limit as he approaches 50.
+Andy's transformation has shown him anything is the sky's limit as he approaches 50.